 Image gallery: Lake Tassenbach

-Already several centuries ago, in the municipality of Strassen in the Hochpustertal valley, there was supposed to be an artificial lake.
-In these days the brash and defrost water of the nearby Messensee lake buried the Roman settlement of Messa, which resulted in a lake that was established towards the hamlet of Tassenbach.
+The artificial lake Tassenbach offers a nature educational trail and is located in the Hochpustertal valley.
+Already several centuries ago, in Strassen there was supposed to be an artificial lake.
+Back then, the brash and defrost water of the nearby Messensee buried the Roman settlement of Messa, which resulted in a lake that was established towards the hamlet of Tassenbach.
 Written documents regarding fishing in this lake date by the way back to the 14th century.

 In the centuries to follow, the lake started drying up.
-In the place where this lake was originally situated, today there is the little water reservoir Tassenbach, which is part of the powerhouse Amlach.
-In fact, when the lake was planned, the focus was set on preserving the local ecologic circumstances.
-The reservoir was established like a little lake with bankside and reed belt, which resulted in a further living environment for animals and plants.
+In the place where this lake was originally situated, today there is the little Tassenbach Reservoir, which is part of the Amlach Power Plant and serves as intermediate storage site for the water of the Drau river.
+When it was planned, the focus was set on preserving the local ecologic circumstances.
+The reservoir in East Tyrol - called Stausee Tassenbach in German - was established like a little lake with bankside and reed belt, which resulted in a further living environment for animals and plants.

-Altitude: 1,070 m asl
+Altitude: 1,070 m a.s.l.